Scottish Basketball Championship Women

 The Scottish Basketball Championship Women is the national women's basketball league of Scotland.

-The league forms the second tier of British women's basketball (inline with the English Basketball League) after the professional setup of the WBBL, where Scotland has one representative, the Caledonia Pride.
+The league forms the second tier of British women's basketball (inline with the English Basketball League) after the professional setup of the WBBL, where Scotland has one representative, the Caledonia Gladiators.
 The governing body of basketball in Scotland is basketballscotland.

-The current League and Playoffs champions are the Lady Rocks.
+In 2015, basketballscotland changed the name of the league from Scottish National Basketball League (SNBL) to Scottish Basketball Championship (SBC).

 Teams

-The line-up for the 2019–20 season features the following teams: